porkbrain/sqs-consumer/README.md

 ## Dependencies

 This package was meant to be used along with Typescript.
-The only production dependency is the AWS NodeJS SDK.
+The only production dependency is the AWS SDK.

 ## Installation